 The body requires adequate nutrients to produce new hair strands and maintain healthy hair follicles.
 Protein is an essential component of hair in form of keratin.
 Micronutrients, which include vitamins and minerals also play a vital role in the hair follicle growth process.
 Malnutrition and vitamin deficiencies can lead to hair loss.

 After a long period of stress actions, people you may notice that your hair feels thinner than usual.
 When stress causes thinning hair, people usually notice their hair returning to its normal volume once the stressful situation begins to pass.
 Healthcare professionals can help people manage significant times of stress.
 Talking and behavioral therapies can help.
 People can also try natural remedies for dealing with stress and anxiety.

 People may notice hair loss during or after pregnancy.
 Typically, the hair grows back without any treatment.

 Diet plays an important role in the strength and health of a person’s hair.
 Proteins, fats, and certain vitamins and minerals are especially important for hair health.

-People may notice improvements in hair growth when they increase the amount of certain foods in their diet.
+People may notice improvements in hair growth when they increase the number of certain foods in their diet.

-Foods that may boost hair growth include: Egg, fatty-fish, Brazil nuts, Walnuts
+Foods that may boost hair growth include: Eggs, fatty fish, Brazil nuts, Walnuts

 Eating a healthy, varied diet can help promote the continued growth of strong, healthy hair.